-Choosing an insurance policy for your classic or modified vehicle can be tough.
+Choosing a company that will cover a modified car insurance can be tough.
 The definition of ‘Classic’ or ‘Custom’ or ‘Modified’ vehicles can vary from one insurance company to another.
 Sometimes it is defined by the year, the condition or if the frame or engine has modifications.

 How do Insurance Companies Typically define a Classic Car?

 A classic car can be defined as a vehicle older than 15 – 25 years that is as close to factory original as possible.

 One of a kind vehicles, kit cars, and reproduction vehicles could be classified separately as “Custom Vehicles” and require a special policy.
 Custom vehicle policies do not come with age restrictions, but may include guidelines on what percent of a vehicle needs to be modified to be considered custom.
 However, most mainstream classic car insurance providers recognize a variety of vehicle classes that allow these and other types of specialty and exotic vehicles to all coexist on the same policy, with the same coverages and limits.

 Additionally, There may be in-between vehicles, sometimes referred to as Modified Classic Cars. these are old enough to be a classic vehicle, were built in the factory, but have been modified or customized greater than a percent of the value of the vehicle.